Ghostbusters: Afterlife: Plot

 Shortly after, Gary is attacked and possessed by Vinz after returning the children home following a date with Callie.
-Egon's ghost leads Callie to a wall of detailed notes and pictures he kept of her life, showing he cared about her more than she thought.
+Egon leads Callie to a wall of detailed notes and pictures he kept of her life, showing he cared about her more than she thought.
 Soon after, she becomes possessed by Zuul, Gatekeeper of Gozer.

-Phoebe, Podcast, Lucky, and Trevor find a Gozerian temple within the mine.
-Exploring further, they discover the long-dead Shandor beginning to revive in his casket as automated proton cannons, installed by Egon, hinder Gozer's attempts to cross over.
+Phoebe, Podcast, Lucky and Trevor find a Gozerian temple within the mine.
+Exploring further, they discover the long-deceased Shandor beginning to revive in his casket as automated proton cannons, installed by Egon, hinder Gozer's attempts to cross over.
 Vinz sabotages the cannons and performs a mating rite with Zuul, allowing Gozer to escape and take physical form.
 Shandor awakens and pledges his fealty to Gozer, but she immediately murders him.

 The children discover Egon's "farm" is an array of ghost traps buried in a dirt field.
-As supernatural chaos rages through the town, they free Muncher and use him to recover the seized ghostbusting equipment and Ecto-1, then head to the mine.
+As supernatural chaos rages throughout town, they free Muncher and use him to recover the seized ghostbusting equipment and Ecto-1, then head to the mine.
 Phoebe distracts Gozer so Podcast can re-capture Zuul, freeing Callie and weakening Gozer's physical form.
 They lure Gozer and Vinz to the trap field, but it malfunctions as Zuul possesses Lucky when rescued, fully restoring Gozer's power.

-Ray, along with Peter Venkman and Winston Zeddemore, arrive to help as Gozer, having orchestrated Egon's death, seeks to resume avenging her previous defeat.
-(Note: As depicted in Ghostbusters (1984)) Supported by Egon's now-manifested ghost, Phoebe uses his proton pack to battle Gozer.
+Ray, along with Peter Venkman and Winston Zeddemore, arrive to help as Gozer, having orchestrated Egon's assassination, seeks to resume avenging her previous defeat.
+(Note: As depicted in Ghostbusters (1984)) Supported by Egon's now-manifested ghost, Phoebe uses his proton pack to combat Gozer.
 The Ghostbusters assist by crossing their packs' proton streams while Trevor uses his to charge the traps' power source, allowing Callie to activate them and capture the villains.
-Lucky and Gary are freed from their possessions and Egon reconciles with his family and friends before passing on to the afterlife.
+Lucky and Gary are freed from their possessions and Egon reconciles with his family and friends before ascending to the afterlife.

-In a mid-credits scene, the original Ghostbusters return to NYC and Peter is revealed to be married to Dana Barrett.
+In a mid-credits scene, the original Ghostbusters return to New York City and Venkman is revealed to be married to Dana Barrett.
 In a post-credits scene, Winston, having become a wealthy entrepreneur and family man since leaving the Ghostbusters, returns the fully restored Ecto-1 to the team's old firehouse headquarters.
 In the basement, a light on their old ghost containment system begins to flash red.